fymbc/h4g-vms/README.md

 # Hack4Good - VolunteerBAH Volunteer Management System

+This project was built with React.
+Use ``npm start`` to run the project.

 ## Inspiration
 As one of our members is a volunteer of AIC as a Silver Generation Ambassador, we took inspiration from AIC's own VMS, including pain points and good practices, and transferring them to our own VMS.